luizmanke/forgotify/pipelines/README.md

 Pipelines is a project that aims to orchestrate the execution of jobs, such as a job that periodically populates a database.

-## Important Notes

-1. This project is powered by [Dagster](https://dagster.io/), which enables a serverless deployment to orchestrate jobs without spinning up any infrastructure.
+It is powered by [Dagster](https://dagster.io/), which enables a serverless deployment to orchestrate jobs without spinning up any infrastructure.

-2. Tests were not implemented since they would be redundant, given that the projects used within the pipelines have already been tested.

 ## How to run locally